 What Is Mindfulness?

-So when I spotted my mangled vehicle, instead of pulling my hair out and shrieking to the gods for vengeance, I took a big breath and walked away.
+So when I spotted my mangled vehicle, instead of pulling my hair out and shrieking to the sky for vengeance, I took a big breath and walked away.
 I understood that the situation was as it was and I carried on with the remainder of my morning.

 Of course, she left a note so it could've been worse.
 Regardless, had this happened to me five years ago I would have had a meltdown of epic ego-monster proportions.